-If you’re like other families with young children and the means to travel, you might scour the internet trying to find the perfect destination for your much-anticipated Eurotrip.
+If you’re like other families with young children and the means to travel, you might scour the internet trying to find the perfect destination for your much-anticipated family trip to Europe.
 Well, parents, look no further.
-Equal parts kid-friendly and culturally rich, Denmark’s capital city of Copenhagen is your sure bet for a truly exceptional trip.
+Equal parts kid-friendly and culturally rich, visiting Copenhagen with a baby or toddler is your sure bet for a truly exceptional family trip.

 Beyond the city’s exceptional urban appeal, Copenhagen is also special because it is baby-friendly to a degree that you likely won’t find anywhere else.
 To both natives and tourists alike, the city goes out of its way to accommodate young children.
 Here are only some of the reasons why:

 13 Best Things to do in Copenhagen with Kids

 1. Copenhagen Zoo